Zim2erman2/angular-mw741u/TUTORIAL.md

 ### Training

 We provide several training scripts as usage examples.
-They are locate
+They are located under `scripts` folder.
+- `bash scripts/demo_train_edges